fleetdm/fleet/articles/osquery-evented-tables-overview.md

 Currently, osquery does not support process auditing for Windows.
 To learn more about process auditing on Windows, visit [here](https://docs.microsoft.com/en-us/windows/security/threat-protection/auditing/security-auditing-overview).
 Fleet is tracking work to build process auditing for Windows in osquery [here](https://github.com/fleetdm/fleet/issues/7732).

 ### YARA scanning
-[YARA](https://virustotal.github.io/yara/) is a malware research and detection tool available on linux and MacOS that allows users to create descriptions of malware families based on patterns of text or binary code.
+[YARA](https://virustotal.github.io/yara/) is a malware research and detection tool available on Linux and macOS that allows users to create descriptions of malware families based on patterns of text or binary code.
 Each potential piece of malware is matched against a YARA rule and triggers if the specified conditions are met.

 Osquery applies pre-specified YARA rules to incoming events in the `file_events` table to populate the `yara_events` table.
 As such, it requires the following flags:
 * `--disable_events=false`